mmotti/Windows-11-Initialisation-Tweaks/README.md

     * Disable Copilot+ Recall.
     * Disable "Store my activity history on this device".
     * Disable online search suggestions.
-    * Disable app permission to user advertising ID.
+    * Disable app permission to use advertising ID.
     * Disable lock screen "fun facts, tips and tricks" on the lock screen.
     * Disable "Get tips and suggestions when using Windows" notifications.
     * Disable "Show me suggested content in the Settings app".